LiorSinai/liorsinai.github.io/_posts/2020-10-29-finite-state-machines.md

 	alt="nonogram elephant solving"
 	>
 </figure>
-Row 6 is the row of interest.
+Row 6 with the run (6,3,2) is the row of interest.
 Rows 5 and 7 show the left-most and right-most solutions respectively (and not solutions for row 5 or 7).
 The shaded cells in row 6 are the cells that always overlap in row 5 and row 7.
 These can be kept black, and all other cells should be left unknown.

 This process is then completed for every row.
 Next, it is done for each column, except this time the solution is constrained by the cells already shaded in each row.